 The concept that coastal evolution can be quantified according to rules governing sediment conservation is fundamental to all morphological-behaviour models.
-GEOMBEST's sediment conservation rules are similar to those of the Shoreface Translation Model (Cowell et al., 1995) and accordingly involve two sediment grain classes typically representing sand and mud.
+GEOMBEST+'s sediment conservation rules are similar to those of the Shoreface Translation Model (Cowell et al., 1995) and accordingly involve three sediment grain classes typically representing sand, mud and organic.
 Sand volume is conserved within the study domain while mud volume is removed from the study domain if it is eroded at the shoreface.
-However, mud volume still exerts control over coastal evolution by altering the accommodation space below, and landwards of the shoreface.
-Mud volume may comprise a proportion of the initial stratigraphy or may be introduced to the tract through estuarine infilling (Section 4.5).
-All GEOMBEST calculations are based on volumes of compacted sediment since compaction is not simulated in the model.
+In the estuary however, mud is conserved within the study domain while sand is removed if it is eroded from the estuary.
+The volume of mud and organics exerts control over coastal evolution by altering the accommodation space below, and landwards of the shoreface.
+Mud/organic volume may comprise a proportion of the initial stratigraphy or may be introduced to the tract through estuarine and marsh infilling (Section 4.6).
+All GEOMBEST+ calculations are based on volumes of compacted sediment since compaction is not simulated in the model.